Harry Parks (cricketer)

 He was a member of a notable cricketing family, being the brother of Jim Parks senior and the uncle of Jim Parks junior.
 He stood as a first-class umpire in 1949 and 1950, and played one match for the Commonwealth XI in India in 1949–50, his last first-class match.

-Afterwards he was a coach at Taunton School.
+In late 1950, Parks was appointed coach of Somerset, serving in the role until 1953.
+In 1953, he was appointed as a coach at Taunton School.